Parameter Estimation for a partially observed Ornstein-Uhlenbeck process with long-memory noise: Introduction

-Let $W$ be a standard Brownian motion and let $\theta $ and $\rho $ be non-negative real parameters.
-Recently, the paper \cite{BPS} studied an estimation problem for the Ornstein-Uhlenbeck process driven by Ornstein-Uhlenbeck process, that is, the solution of the following system
+We are largely motivated by the paper \cite{BPS}, which studies the drift-estimation problem for the Ornstein-Uhlenbeck process driven itself by another, unobserved Ornstein-Uhlenbeck process (OU-OU).
+Their work only deals with an underlying white noise.
+Specifically, let $W$ be a standard Brownian motion and let $\theta $ and $\rho $ be positive real parameters.
+The OU-OU process is the solution of the following system

+Here one may consider that $X$ is observed, while $V$ is not, or conversely, or that both processes are observed; which interpretation is used makes a crucial difference, as we will see.

-Since the quadratic variation of $V$ is $t$, the classical Girsanov theorem implies that a natural candidate to estimate $\theta $ is the maximum likelihood estimator (MLE), which can be easily computed for this model: one gets
+Since the quadratic variation of $V$ is $t$, the classical Girsanov theorem implies that a natural candidate to estimate $\theta $ is the MLE (recall that this idea was already contained in \cite{LS}), which can be easily computed for this model: one gets

 In (\ref{theta^Brownian case}), the integral with respect to $X$ must be understood in the Itô sense.
 Consequently, line (\ref {thetaWithSquareDecomposition}) follows from Itô's formula, and the fact that $X$ too has quadratic variation equal to $t$.
-One also notes that this estimator is in fact non-dependent on the form of the bounded-variation part in the definition of $V$, which can be interpreted as a form of robustness of $\widehat{\theta }_{T}$ with respect to model misspecification.
+One also notes that this estimator's construction is in fact non-dependent on the form of the bounded-variation part in the definition of $V$, which can be interpreted as a form of robustness of $\widehat{\theta }_{T}$ with respect to model misspecification, although we are about to see that the behavior of $ \widehat{\theta }_{T}$ depends heavily on $V$'s drift specification.

 On the other hand, it is worth noticing that $\widehat{\theta }_{T}$ coincides formally with a least squares estimator (LSE).
 Indeed, by interpreting $\int_{0}^{T}X_{t}\dot{X}_{t}dt$ as the Itô integral in (\ref {theta^Brownian case}), $\widehat{\theta }_{T}$ formally minimizes